Arab Socialist Ba'ath Party – Syria Region: Religion

+Like Marxists, Syrian Ba'athist ideologues viewed religion as a tool used by traditional elites to oppress the weaker sections of the society and reinforce their conservative social order.
+Anti-religious propaganda has been a common ideological theme in the literature published by Syrian Ba'ath party.
+Militant secularism was emphasized in the "Declaration of Principles" manifesto published by the Ba'ath party in 1960; which declared that the party's "educational policy" was to build a "new generation of Arabs that believes in the unity of the nation and the eternity of its mission".
+The manifesto also stated that this envisaged Ba'athist generation would be "committed to scientific thought freed from the shackles of superstition and backward customs" and replace religion with Arab nationalism as their belief system.
+Syrian Ba'athist documents regularly depicted religion as a social institution that advanced "the values of feudalism and imperialism".

-Neo-Ba'thism holds religion as the "foremost symbol of reaction" preventing the birth of a modern socialist society, and advocate strict state supervision over religious activities for sustaining what its ideologues regard as a healthy, secularist society.
-During Salah Jadid's reign in power, the Ba'ath postured itself as a strongly anti-religious political entity; adhering to the Marxist–Leninist approach of top-down rationalisation of society by liquidation of what it regarded as "reactionary" classes such as the traditional ulema.
-The Grand Mufti's official status would be downgraded and the conventional role of religious clergy in state functioning was curtailed.
+Neo-Ba'athism views religion as the "foremost symbol of reaction" preventing the birth of a modern socialist society, and advocate strict state supervision over religious activities for sustaining what its ideologues regard as a healthy, secularist society.
+During Salah Jadid's reign in power, the Ba'ath postured itself as a strongly anti-religious political entity; adhering to the Marxist–Leninist approach of top-down regimentation of the society through liquidation of what it regarded as "reactionary" classes such as the traditional ulema.
+The Grand Mufti's official status was downgraded by the Ba'athist government and the conventional role of religious clergy in state functioning was curtailed.
 While state ministers, officials, educators, etc. regularly preached about the "perils of religion"; party periodicals and magazines during the 1960s regularly made predictions about the "impending demise" of religion through the socialist revolution.
-In an article published by the Syrian army magazine in 1967, party ideologue Ibrahim Khalas declared: "The New Man believes that God, religions, feudalism, capitalism, imperialism and all the values that govern the ancient society are mummies that are just worth being put away in the museum of History ...
-We don’t need a man who prays and kneels, who bows his head with baseness and begs God for pity and mercy.
+In an article titled "The Path to Creation of the New Arab Man" published by the Syrian Arab Army magazine "People's Army" in 1967, party ideologue Ibrahim Khalas declared: "The New Man believes that God, religions, feudalism, capitalism, imperialism and all the values that govern the ancient society are mummies that are just worth being put away in the museum of History ....
+We don't need a man who prays and kneels, who bows his head with baseness and begs God for pity and mercy.
 The New Man is a socialist, a revolutionary."